antonioastorino/Digital-Circuit-Simulator/README.md

 single connection to both `A0` and `A1` to the external logic.
 However, by defining a node `N0`, `A` can connect `I` to the input of `N0` and connect the output of `N0` to both `A0` and `A1`.

-Node are also used to create busses and avoid to connect components to each other directly.
+Nodes are also used to create busses and avoid to connect components to each other directly.
-Instead, one can connect a node to all commponets' inputs and all components' outputs to a node.
+Instead, one can connect a node to all commponets' inputs and all (tri-state'd) components' outputs to a node.

 ## Class DCSRegister4Bits